inveniosoftware/docs-invenio-rdm/docs/develop/topics/resource.md

 The resource config is used for dependency injection in the resource.
-The basics is e.g. that we allow modifying the routing for the REST API (i.e. routing is independent from implementation):
+The basics is e.g. that we allow modifying the routing for the REST API (i.e. routing is independent of implementation):

 ```python
 # config.py